Safety Thimble Splicing Instructions for Synthetic Winch Rope

 Sharp pair of scissors/shears or razor knife

 *IF you are splicing your new Safety Thimble onto a synthetic new winch rope proceed to STEP 2

-*IF you are replacing your existing tube-thimble/hook set-up, you must first remove these items from your winch rope.
+*IF you are replacing your existing tube-thimble/hook set-up, you must first remove these items from your winch rope before splicing.
 See STEP 1.

 STEP 1 Removing the Tube Thimble: Most aftermarket winch ropes that have a standard tube-thimble termination use a brummel lock-splice.
 You will need to pull the buried tail out from the center of your rope.
 It is generally 10”-12” long and starts a couple inches below the tube thimble.
 Take your scissors and cut your rope right where the tail entered the long length of your rope.
 You may now disregard the piece of rope and any accessories attached to it.

 STEP 2 Tapering your Synthetic Winch Rope: In this step, you will taper the end of the rope.
 Measure about 6”-8” back from the end.
 Pick out a single strand from the braid at that point and pull it out.
 Move out toward the end of the rope about 1”, alternate sides where you previously pulled a single strand, and pull another.
 Do this until you reach the end.
 You should have at least 6 single strands of rope pulled out.
 Using your scissors, cut each of these along their base where they exit the main braid.
 Using your electrical tape, wrap the braid starting from your first single pulled fiber all the way to the end.
 Cut the tape, you should now be left with a tapered end.